AllenDowney/ThinkStats2/project1/report1.md

 # Exploring OxyContin Use in the United States
+## Abstract
+## Introduction
-The primary focus of this investigation was to investigate and interpret information in the NSDUH data set on OxyContin use.
+The primary focus of this investigation was to investigate and interpret information in the NSDUH data set on medical and non-medical OxyContin use.
+[According to the CDC](https://www.cdc.gov/drugoverdose/opioids/prescribed.html), OxyContin is among the most common prescription opioids involved in overdose death.
+OxyContin was approved for use by the FDA in 1995.
+The FDA at the time believed that because the drug was formulated to be slowly released in the body it would be less easy to abuse.
+However, since its approval OxyContin became the center of the opioid problem ([source](https://www.fda.gov/downloads/Drugs/DrugSafety/InformationbyDrugClass/UCM566985.pdf)).

 ## The Data Set

-For this exploration, I chose to look at data from the National Survey on Drug Use and Health from 2007 to 2017.
+For this exploration, I chose to look at data from the 2014 National Survey on Drug Use and Health (NSDUH).
+This survey includes a number of questions asking participants about their history of OxyContin use, among other painkillers.
+NSDUH surveys after this year scaled back their specific OxyContin-related questions, so I chose to use the most recent survey in this study that provided a fair amount of information.

 According to the [Substance Abuse and Mental Health Data Archive's page on the NSDUH data set](https://www.datafiles.samhsa.gov/study-series/national-survey-drug-use-and-health-nsduh-nid13517),

 > "The National Survey on Drug Use and Health (NSDUH) series, formerly titled National Household Survey on Drug Abuse, is a major source of statistical information on the use of illicit drugs, alcohol, and tobacco and on mental health issues among U.S. civilians who are non-institutional population aged 12 or older.
 The survey tracks trends in specific substance use and mental illness measures and assesses the consequences of these conditions by examining mental and/or substance use disorders and treatment for these disorders."

-This data set can be used to identify the risk of populations abusing drugs and to find links between mental health and drug use.
+This data set can be used to identify demographics of people at risk for abusing drugs and to find links between mental health and drug use.

 The terms of use for using this data can be found on the [SAMDHA terms of use page](https://www.datafiles.samhsa.gov/info/terms-use-nid3422).
 One of the primary terms of use is that this data cannot be used to identify individuals who participated in the survey.
+I have not provided any identifying information about participants in this study.

-### Opioid Use.
+### Study Details
+The codebook for the 2014 NSDUH study can be found [here](http://samhda.s3-us-gov-west-1.amazonaws.com/s3fs-public/field-uploads-protected/studies/NSDUH-2014/NSDUH-2014-datasets/NSDUH-2014-DS0001/NSDUH-2014-DS0001-info/NSDUH-2014-DS0001-info-codebook.pdf).

+The target demographic of the survey is the civilian, noninstitutionalized population of the United States who were 12 years of age or older at the time of the survey.
+The sample population includes the household population of all 50 states and the District of Columbia.
+Along with households, residents of non-institutional group quarters, such as dormitories, and people with no permanent resisdence.
+States with larger populations had larger sample sizes than smaller states and the District of Columbia.
+The sample allocations for the age groups susrveyed are as follows: 25% for 12-17 year olds, 25% for 18-25 year olds, 15% for 26-34 year olds, 20% for 35-49 year olds, and 15% for adults over 50 years old.

+The study was conducted using computer-assisted-interviewing (CAI) methods.
+This includes both computer-assisted personal interviews, and computer-assited self interviews.
+The core of the study includes questions on the use of tobacco, alcohol, marijuana, cocaine, crack cocaine, heroine, hallucinogens, inhalents, pain relieves, tranquilizers, stimulants, and sedatives.
+There are also supplemental questions on demographics and mental health.

+There are limitations of the 2014 survey listed in the codebook for this survey, which are important to note:
+1. The data in the survey is self-reported, which means that it relies on the memory and truthfulness of the respondents' answers.
+2. The survey is cross-sectional.
+Pariticpants were interviewed once and not followed for additional interviews in the future, so the survey does not provide information on how an individual's drug use changes over time.
+3. The survey targets the civilian population of the United States, so active-duty military and individuals in institutional group quarters such as prisons and nursing homes are excluded.
+The codebook estimates that about 3% of the US population is excluded for this year.

 #### Questions
-I chose to look at patterns in prescription opioid use.
 The NSDUH series provides several questions about OxyContin use under the painkillers category relating to OxyContin use.
 OxyContin is one of the most commonly used prescription opioids [according to the CDC](https://www.cdc.gov/drugoverdose/opioids/prescribed.html).
 The questions related to OxyContin use in the 2007 - 2014 surveys differ from the questions in the 2015 - 2017 surveys.
 For the earlier surveys, I decided to use the following questions:

 1. OXYCAGE: How old were you the first time you used OxyContin that was not prescribed for you or that you took only for the experience or feeling it caused?
 2. OXYCREC: How long has it been since you last used OxyContin that was not prescribed for you or that you took only for the experience or feeling it caused?